Jim-ZhenXue/acml-2016-website/pages/authors/call-for-papers.rst

 https://cmt.research.microsoft.com/ACML2016

+**Submissions to the conference track will reopen on Monday July 4th.**

 Please be aware that ACML runs two submission rounds to the conference track:
 The first round can result in an Accept, Reject or Conditional Acceptance (i.e. subject to changes made by the second round) decision.
 There is no author